Reineris Salas

-Reineris Salas Perez (born March 17, 1987 in Havana) is a male freestyle wrestler from Cuba.
+Reineris Salas Perez (born March 17, 1987) is a male freestyle wrestler from Cuba.
 He is a two time World Freestyle Wrestling Championships silver medalist.

 He represented Cuba at the 2020 Summer Olympics.
 He won the bronze medal in the men's freestyle 97 kg event.

 He competed in the 125 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.